Not everyone’s idea of confidence building would be facing your fears first thing on a Thursday morning – straight after breakfast may we add!

 But a group of fearless Positive People participants think differently, with encouragement from the Positive People team!

 On Thursday 25th October, Positive People held a confidence building engagement event at Adrenalin Quarry, which plays host to the longest and highest zip line over a disused quarry in South East Cornwall.
-“What better way to start your day than to start it with accomplishment!”, says Steve.
+“What better way to start your day than to start it with an accomplishment!” says Steve from Positive People.

 “I want to break away from being isolated and reconnect with the world!”

-All of the group that attended the day faced their fears and sought out the adrenalin rush overcoming their fears provided.
-“It’s fantastic to see the group challenge themselves and support each other to try new things, it’s what it’s all about, each time they have gone down the zip, you see just what a difference it makes to their demeanour and their vibe!”, says Steve.
+All of the group that attended the day faced their fears and sought out the adrenalin rush that overcoming their fears provided.
+“It’s fantastic to see the group challenge themselves and support each other to try new things, it’s what it’s all about!
+Each time they have gone down the zip, you see just what a difference it makes to their demeanour and their vibe!” says Steve.